MagicLeo21/PodcastTranscripts/EnglishPod/[025]Planning_For_The_Worst.md

 **DIALOGUE FIRST TIME**

+> A: Well, right, let's move to our next order of business, as many of you are aware, in recent weeks there has been a lot of media coverage surrounding this bird flu issue.
+And it's come to my attention that our company lacks any sort of bird flu contingency plan.

+> B: Basically, we need to come up with a clear plan; we need to outline specific actions that our company can take to maintain critical business functions in case a pandemic strikes.

+> A: So, what I'd like to do is: first appoint someone to look after drafting our plan; Ralph, I'd like you to head up this project.

+> C: Sure, no problem.
+What issues do you want me to consider?

+> B: Well, let's see, there are a few points we need to be thinking about. . . first, I'll need you to analyze our numbers and figure out what kind of financial impact an outbreak might have.

+> A: You'll also need to think about how we can avoid any of our employees getting infected; think of ways to reduce employee-customer contact, perhaps some IT solutions that will allow our people to work from home.

+> C: I guess you'll need me to forecast employee absences as well, right?
+And I'll think about the impact this will have on our clients.
+Hey, what about vaccines?
+Should we be thinking about getting vaccines for our employees?

+> A: Exactly right.
+So, I'll leave this to you, and we'll review the draft plan in two weeks.
+Okay, so, anyone want to order some KFC for lunch?

 **Marco:** Alright, what an ironic meeting?
 Uh, they're talking about the bird flu and they're going to have chicken.

 **Erica:** Yes, after, uh, sneezing all over.